Malta: Europe's Mediterranean pearl

-Year-round sunshine and some of the world’s most beautiful cities – Once considered one of Europe’s best kept secrets, Malta is fast becoming a Mediterranean jewel.
-Hardly surprising, given the island’s magical mix of history, culture and natural beauty.
+Year-round sunshine and some of the world’s most beautiful cities - Once considered one of Europe’s best kept secrets, Malta is a runner up when it comes to Mediterranean travels.
+Hardly surprising, given the island's magical mix of history, culture and natural beauty.

 Only a short plane ride away, located somewhere between Sicily and North Africa, Europe's sunny island Malta is defined by blissful beaches, captivating cultural sights and outdoor adventures.
 While the EU's smallest country is steeped in culture and history, it's mainly the island's fantastic climate that attracts visitors.
 The Maltese Islands (Yes, there's more than one) benefit from the Mediterranean climate, being sunny and warm throughout the year, yet strongly influenced by the sea winds.